Brennall/HFH-SRD/Chapter07.md

 ### Attracting Peasants and Followers

-While the adventurer’s stronghold is under construction, the domain around his stronghold will slowly become settled by the workers and their families.
-In addition, peasants and laborers seeking the adventurer’s protection will settle near the stronghold.
-These peasant families become permanent inhabitants of the adventurer’s domain.
+While the adventurer's stronghold is under construction, the domain around his stronghold will slowly become settled by the workers and their families.
+In addition, peasants and laborers seeking the adventurer's protection will settle near the stronghold.
+These peasant families become permanent inhabitants of the adventurer's domain.
 The number of peasant families that will inhabit the domain when the stronghold is complete is determined on the Domain Population table.
 Each peasant family is assumed to have an average of 5 peasants.
 Families will be of the same race as the adventurer, e.g. elven fastnesses are settled by elven peasants.
 Once the stronghold is of sufficient value to control the domain in which it is located, the peasant families will begin generating income for the character, and begin to incur costs (see Collecting Revenue and Paying Expenses below).
 Until then, the domain will not generate money, nor grow.

-The character’s followers will also begin arriving during stronghold construction.
-One half of the character’s followers (rounded up) will arrive when the stronghold is halfway completed.
-An additional one quarter of the character’s followers (rounded up) will have arrived by the time the stronghold is finished.
+The character's followers will also begin arriving during stronghold construction.
+One half of the character's followers (rounded up) will arrive when the stronghold is halfway completed.
+An additional one quarter of the character's followers (rounded up) will have arrived by the time the stronghold is finished.
 The remainder of the followers will arrive within the first month following the completion of the stronghold.

 Use the Followers Type and Equipment by Class table, below, to determine the arms and equipment of the arriving followers.
 Roll once for every 10 followers.